Metalcon/bootstrap/README.md

 metalcon
 ========

-Copy config.sample.sh to config.sh and set your variables. in particular `METALCON_PREFIX=` to the working space in which your metalcon repositories are placed.
+Copy config.sample.sh to config.sh and set your variables.
+In particular set `METALCON_PREFIX` to the directory where all metalcon repositories should be placed.

-run
+Next step is to run

-* `./installServices.sh` - installs all enabled components
+     ./installServices.sh

+to insall all components, that have been configured in the config.sh file.

+For each service additional configuration is necessary.
+In particular

+    mvn compile

+should be executed for each java serive.

 Open `supervisord.conf` and change the directories of your components and also change the password for the buildin webserver. run